Yorkshire & Humber SPF

 The Yorkshire and Humber SPF sub-group is co-chaired.
 Joint staff side chairs - Charlie Carruth, (Regional Organiser, UNISON) and Elaine McAvoy (Regional Coordinator, BMA) together with managements side chair Suzanne Dunkley (Executive Director of Workforce and Organisational Development - Calderdale & Huddersfield NHS Foundation Trust).

-• Contribute trade union and employer perspectives to the development and implementation of policy
+- Contribute trade union and employer perspectives at a formative stage, on the possible workforce implications of the development and implementation of policy.

-• Promote good practice across the Yorkshire and Humber
+- Seek and promote good practice across the Yorkshire and Humber region.

-• Support and contribute to the work of the North of England Social Partnership Forum
+- Support and contribute to the work of the North of England SPF, which currently meets for a conference once a year.

-• Contribute to the strengthening of commissioning within the Yorkshire and Humber.
+- Contribute to the strengthening of commissioning within Yorkshire and Humber.

-• To keep the patient at the centre of everything we do.
+- To keep the patient or those who use the service at the centre of everything we do.

 To enable effective operation of these partnership arrangements, the partners agree to recognise and respect each other’s roles and functions which are distinct but complementary.